evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 ## Exterior

-You can choose between 5 different paint colors when ordering this model.
+The Nio ES8, with dimensions of 5022 mm in length, 1962 mm in width, and 1756 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs You can choose between 5 different paint colors when ordering this model.
 Additionally, you can choose between 4 wheels with sizes from 19 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).